-How can we help teachers quickly create engaging, interactive lessons for their students?
+How can we help teachers to create engaging, interactive lessons for their students?

 I re-architected and redesigned the creation workflow for SMART lab.
 The previous version had grown organically over many years, with many different designers - and it showed.
 It was overly complex, lacked consistency, felt too stuffy and corporate, and had low discoverability and adoption.
 I redesigned the entire creation workflow to solve those problems.

 Based on my analysis of our user research and our business needs, I determined there were 6 design goals that were necessary for this project to be successful:

 1. Reduce the steps in the creation workflows